Wisconsin Campaign Finance Glossary

 Also see soft money.

-Candidates registered with the GAB may "terminate" their registrations if they intend to cease all financial activity, have cash balances of zero and no outstanding debts.
+Candidates or other committees registered with the GAB may "terminate" their registrations if they intend to cease all financial activity, have cash balances of zero and no outstanding debts.
 Candidates who have terminated their committees must re-register with the GAB if they wish to renew financial activity.
 Terminated committees differ from exempt committees in that candidates with terminated committees cannot run for office while exempt candidates can.
 While most terminated committees belong to also-rans and retired office holders, members of the State Supreme Court often terminate their committees at some point during their ten year term only to renew them as they prepare to run for re-election.
+State candidates running for local offices may also terminate their state committees so as to avoid state reporting requirements.

 Governor Walker cited voter fraud concerns as the motivation behind this bill, yet election fraud is actually quite rare.
 Critics assert it will in practice restrict the ability of vulnerable populations such as seniors, students, and low-income citizens, in particular minorities, to vote.
 These groups often do not drive, making them less likely to carry a valid driver’s license.